squid-cache/squid-cache.github.io/KnowledgeBase/Debian.rst

 }}}
 This requires only that your sources.list contain the '''deb-src''' repository to pull the source package information.
 Features which are not supported by the distribution package will need investigation to discover the dependency package and install it.
  {i} The usual one requested is ''libssl-dev'' for TLS/SSL support.

+=== Init Script ===

+The init.d script is part of the official Debain/Ubuntu packaging.
+It does not come with Squid diretly.
+So you will need to download a copy from [[https://alioth.debian.org/plugins/scmgit/cgi-bin/gitweb.cgi?p=pkg-squid/pkg-squid3.git;a=blob_plain;f=debian/squid.rc]] to /etc/init.d/squid

 ## end basic compile (leave this mark for Ubuntu page to include all the above)